degville/snap-docs/docs/how-to-guides/work-with-snaps/configure-snaps.md

 The update process will test the validity of the configuration options.
 If any errors are detected, the overall change is cancelled and the previous configuration reinstated.

 Similarly, if the configuration update process takes longer than a reasonable amount of time, currently 5 minutes, the update is forcefully aborted and the once again the configuration is rolled back.

-> ⓘ  For background details on how snap developers set configuration options, see [Adding snap configuration](/) and [The configure hook](/t/supported-snap-hooks/3795#heading--the-configure-hook).